Checkmarx/JS-SCP/src/authentication-password-management/communicating-authentication-data.md

 ```

 When handling authentication errors, your application should not disclose which
 part of the authentication data was incorrect.
-Instead of "Invalid username" or
+Instead of saying "invalid
-"Invalid password", just use "Invalid username and/or password" interchangeably:
+username" or "invalid password", use "invalid username and/or password"
+interchangeably:

 ```html
 <form method="post" action="https://somedomain.com/user/signin" autocomplete="off">